k3s-io/docs/docs/reference/flag-deprecation.md

 title: "Flag Deprecation"
 ---

 K3s is a fast-moving project, and as such, we need a way to deprecate flags and configuration options.
 This page outlines the process for deprecating flags and configuration options.
-In order to ensure that users are not surprised by the removal of flags, we streamlined process similar to the [Kubernetes Deprecation Policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).
+In order to ensure that users are not surprised by the removal of flags, the process is similar to the [Kubernetes Deprecation Policy](https://kubernetes.io/docs/reference/using-api/deprecation-policy/).

 ## Process